GrayPanda07/GSK_Miraculon-B_Project_ChallengeA/Datasets/Clinical_Study/README.md

-# README: Clinical Study Dataset (`clinical-study.csv`)
+# README: Clinical Study Dataset (`clinical-study.xlsx`)

 ## Overview

-The `clinical-study.csv` file contains patient-level data collected during a clinical trial to evaluate the effectiveness of the cancer treatment Miraculon-B. This dataset is used to assess treatment responses and identify potential sub-group variations among patients.
+The `clinical-study.xlsx` file contains patient-level data collected during a clinical trial to evaluate the effectiveness of the cancer treatment Miraculon-B. This dataset is used to assess treatment responses and identify potential sub-group variations among patients.

 ---